 It’s time to work your core and get super sweaty with this all new Tabata workout for your abs!

-Today we’ll be doing two 4-minute power sets against the clock to really maximize our burn – for a total of about 10 minutes of power burn, focused on shredding the abs!
+Today we’ll be doing two 4-minute power sets against the clock to really maximize our work time – for a total of about 10 minutes of power burn, focused on shredding the abs!

 Tabatas are done in 0:20 work intervals paired with 0:10 rest intervals (which is about the amount of time it takes me to switch positions for the next move anyway) which you repeat for a total of 4 minutes.

 I really love this kind of training, because in less time we can still get a really effective cardio workout in.
 In an 8-week tabata style treadmill study, researchers found that their participants improved overall flexibility and anaerobic power while decreasing musculoskeletal impact on their ligaments, joints, and tendons.

 We just finished a month of tabata style workouts in our live Rock Your Life home workout classes thanks to it being one of the top requested training styles in my fitness community!
 I can guarantee that you’re going to enjoy it!